MarketSquare/robotframework-style-guide/Resources/vertical_spacing.md

 ## Spacing after the Section Header line

-There should be no space immediately after each section header line:
+There should be no space immediately after each section header line.

+## Spacing After Sections

+There should be 2 lines of white space after the last line of each section, except the last section of the file.

+The last section of a file should have 1 line of white space.

+### Example of Section Header and Section Spacing

 ```robot
     *** Comments ***